Who is the Israel of God in the New Covenant?

 John 8:31-47.
 Jesus explains to the Jews of his day that they are not truly offspring of Abraham, but rather are offspring of the devil.

 Romans 2:28-29.
-“For no one is a Jew who is merely one outwardly, nor is circumcision outward and physical.
+“For no one is a Jew who is merely one outwardly.
 But a Jew is one inwardly, and circumcision is a matter of the heart, by the Spirit, not the letter.”

 Romans 9:5-8.
 Paul taught that not all who are descended from Israel belong to Israel (“FOR THEY ARE NOT ALL ISRAEL WHO ARE ISRAEL”), and not all are children of Abraham.
 It is not the children of the flesh (i.e. their ethnicity) who are children of God (cf. 2 Corinthians 5:16.)

 Ephesians 2:11-3:13.
-Gentiles are no longer aliens but are fellow citizens in a new dwelling place, built on the foundation of the apostles and prophets (ref.
-Revelation 21:14).
+Gentiles are no longer aliens but are fellow citizens in a new dwelling place, built on the foundation of the apostles and prophets (cf. Revelation 21:14).

 Ephesians 2:15-16.
 Jews and Gentiles became “one new man in place of two,” thus “one body.”